-One of the steps we have taken to achieve superior app performance is our heavy investment in Amazon Web Services, the best-in-class cloud infrastructure available today.
+One of the steps we have taken to achieve superior online database app performance is our heavy investment in Amazon Web Services, the best-in-class cloud infrastructure available today.
 Combining powerful architecture and integrated support from our application engine, we have achieved the capability to offer virtually limitless scalability and deliver great performance for your apps, no matter how much traffic is thrown at them.

 Case in point is the example in the chart shown below.
 What you see here is the launch of a massive database by one of Caspio’s media customers at 3:15 UTC on their highly trafficked website.
 When the traffic to the customer’s application suddenly spikes, Caspio’s infrastructure automatically adds additional application servers until performance returns to the required levels.